MMLU (Massive Multitask Language Understanding) Benchmark

 Jump to search

-An MMLU (Massive Multitask Language Understanding) Benchmark is a LLM benchmark task that evaluates a language model's ability to perform a wide range of zero-shot and few-shot language understanding tasks.
+A MMLU (Massive Multitask Language Understanding) Benchmark is a LLM benchmark task that evaluates a language model's ability to perform expert-level reasoning across academic and professional subjects.

 - Context:

-- It can test language understanding across many domains, including STEM subjects, humanities, social sciences, and professional domains.
+- It can test language understanding across many domains, including STEM subjects, humanityes, social sciences, and professional domains.

 - It can contain Elementary NLU Tasks and Advanced NLU Tasks.